diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Getting_started_Google_Colab.md

-# Biopython: A Quick Guide
+# Biopython: Automate downloading sequences from NCBI

 ## What is Google Colab?